SameeChoudhury/Naimuri/README.md

 Naiumuri Application

-Hey guys, this is my Word Square Application
+Hey guys, this is my Word Square Application!
+For this project, i have used Java 14, Junit4 and gradle.
+Hope you enjoy!

 To be able to use this application, go into src/main/java
 - Type 'javac Main.java'